Noise Contrastive Alignment of Language Models with Explicit Rewards: Introduction

-Our main contributions are: 1.
-We apply Noise Contrastive Estimation for solving LM alignment problems.
-The proposed algorithms, InfoNCA and NCA, are uniquely suited for both explicit reward and preference data, offering a unified framework that integrates and extends existing preference-based theories.
-2. Through algorithm derivations, we show that NCA targets the absolute data likelihood rather than the relative likelihood across responses as in DPO/InfoNCA.
-This effectively mitigates the data likelihood decline issue of DPO.
-3. We demonstrate the robustness of our methods through their application to a 7B LM, achieving superior or competitive performance on standard benchmarks compared with the DPO baseline.
+Our main contributions: 1.
+We bridge the theoretical gap between DPO and classic contrastive learning theories.
+InfoNCA and NCA are uniquely suited for both reward and preference data, offering a general framework that integrates preference-based algorithms.
+2. We show that suboptimal responses are also important for LM optimization.
+Our method outperforms various preference methods by fully exploiting data information in reward datasets.
+3. NCA effectively mitigates the data likelihood decline issue of DPO and offers practical performance improvement.